thenexthub/Codira/docs/SIL/Instructions.md

 Additionally, consumes the `withoutEscaping` operand `%1` which is the closure sentinel.
 SILGen emits these instructions when it passes
-@noescape swift closures to Objective C. A mandatory SIL pass will lower this instruction into a `copy_block` and a `is_escaping`/`cond_fail`/`destroy_value` at the end of the lifetime of the objective c closure parameter to check whether the sentinel closure
+@noescape language closures to Objective C. A mandatory SIL pass will lower this instruction into a `copy_block` and a `is_escaping`/`cond_fail`/`destroy_value` at the end of the lifetime of the objective c closure parameter to check whether the sentinel closure